Tennis-Osaka to skip news conferences at French Open, cites mental health

-(Reuters) -Four-times Grand Slam champion Naomi Osaka on Wednesday said she will not take questions from the press at this year’s French Open, saying the nature of news conferences puts an undue burden on players’ mental health.
+PARIS (Reuters) -Four-time Grand Slam champion Naomi Osaka on Wednesday said she will not take questions from the press at this year’s French Open, saying the nature of news conferences puts an undue burden on players’ mental health.

-Players can be fined up to $20,000 for skipping a media conference at Grand Slams and Osaka said she hoped the “considerable amount” that she expected to be fined would go towards a mental health charity.
+Players can be fined up to $20,000 for skipping a media conference at Grand Slams and Osaka said she hoped the “considerable amount” that she expected to forfeit would go towards a mental health charity.

-“I’m writing this to say I’m not going to do any press during Roland Garros,” the Japanese world number two wrote on Twitter.
+“I’m writing this to say I’m not going to do any press during Roland Garros,” the Japanese world number two, who lives in the United States, wrote on Twitter.

 Expecting players to answer questions after losses amounted to “kicking a person while they’re down”, Osaka added.